devleaks/followthegreens/docs/index.md

 # Installation

 Release 2 will not work on X-Plane 11.
-If you want to use Follow the greens on X-Plane 11, you have to use Release 1(.6.7).
+If you want to use Follow the greens on X-Plane 11, you have to use [Release 1](https://github.com/devleaks/followthegreens/releases/tag/1.7.0).

 FtG plugin is written in the python language.
 Therefore, you first need to install the [XPPython3 plugin](https://xppython3.readthedocs.io/en/latest/).
 This process is very similar to the Lua language plugin (XLua or FlyithLua) to use Lua scripts.
 Here, another language (Python), another plugin (XPPython3).

-For the Release 2 of FtG, Version 4.5 of the XPPython3 plugin is required.
+For the Release 2 of FtG, Version 4.5 or above of the XPPython3 plugin is required.
 Newer version of XPPython3 contain all you need to run Python plugin, including a version of the python language interpreter.
 There is no need to install other software.